 - Cook over low heat for about 15 minutes.
 The quinoa is done when the little ring separates from around the edge of the quinoa.

-- chopped nuts or seeds
+- chopped seeds or dried fruit

 - fresh mango and raspberries

-- dark chocolate chunks and dried cherries
+- dark chocolate chunks and cherries